History of Danica Patrick in Timeline

 2013: Won Cup Series Pole Position at Daytona 500

-In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, and finished the race in eighth place.
+In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, and she finished eighth in the race.

 In 2013, Danica Patrick was voted the Favorite Female Athlete at the Kids' Choice Award.

-In February 2014, Richard Petty criticized Danica Patrick for not winning more races.
+In February 2014, Richard Petty criticized Danica Patrick for not winning more races during an appearance at the Canadian Motorsports Expo.

-In 2014, Danica Patrick continued in the Sprint Cup Series with Stewart-Haas Racing, setting three records during the season, including being the first female to lead at the Aaron's 499.
-She also had the best qualifying performance for any woman at a non-restrictor plate track at the Coca-Cola 600.
+In 2014, Danica Patrick remained with Stewart-Haas Racing for the Sprint Cup Series.
+She set records at the Aaron's 499 and had the best qualifying performance for any woman at a non-restrictor plate track at the Coca-Cola 600.

 February 21, 2015: Booth Analyst for NASCAR on Fox